Paul Barril: Military career

 Barril was second officer of the GIGN from 1974 to 1982, as aid to commandant Christian Prouteau.
 In late 1979, he was dispatched to Saudi Arabia to help the Saudi government quell the Grand Mosque Seizure, an uprising at Islam's holiest shrine in Mecca that was led by fundamentalist preacher Juhayman al-Otaibi.
 Barril was interim commander of the GIGN in 1982-1983, while commandant Prouteau was organising the GSPR, a presidential security unit.
 Barril claims to having "arrested 115 people, being involved in the surrender of 61 madmen, neutralised 17 armed people without using weapons, and freed over 450 hostages."

-After a car bomb explosion near a restaurant in Rue Marbeuf in Paris on 22 April 1982, Barril and Prouteau were involved in the creation of the Counterterrorist Cell of the Elysée, along with Prouteau.
+After a car bomb explosion near a restaurant in Rue Marbeuf in Paris on 22 April 1982, Barril and Prouteau were involved in the creation of the Counterterrorist Cell of the Élysée, along with Prouteau.

 Barril was involved in several famous affairs, such as the so-called "Irish of Vincennes" and the Elysée wiretap scandal.
 Although rumors suggest Paul Barril has been convicted, his police record is clean and shows no signs of conviction.

 Private security business

 After the "Irishmen from Vincennes" affair, in 1984, Barril created the company Epsylon in Paris.

-He also leads a company called SECRETS (for "Société d'Etudes de Conception et de Réalisation d'Equipements Techniques de Sécurité", "Society for Study, Design and Implementation of Technical Security Equipment") which offers security interventions in foreign countries.
+He also leads a company called SECRETS (for "Société d'Études de Conception et de Réalisation d'Équipements Techniques de Sécurité", "Society for Study, Design and Implementation of Technical Security Equipment") which offers security interventions in foreign countries.

 In 1988, Barril organised an "action group" around President Félix Houphouët-Boigny in Côte d'Ivoire.